jlgoh/eslint-config-with-prettier/README.md

 ## Integrating with VSCode Editor

 1. Install the ESLint extension
-2. Install the Prettier Extension ( Turn on Format On Save for easy development )
+2. Install the Prettier extension ( Turn on Format On Save for easy development )
 3. Reload VSCode if ESLint and Prettier do not work for the first time